Efficient Bayesian Policy Reuse with a Scalable Observation Model in Deep Reinforcement Learning

 Since $\{\mathcal{P}_j\}_{j=1}^n$ are unknown, we only have access to an estimation of the observation model in~(\ref{obs_model}).
 To obtain an approximation of the unknown densities, we employ two typical supervised learning approaches, the non-parametric GP~\cite{seeger2004gaussian} and the parametric NN~\cite{lecun2015deep}, to fit the state transition function for each source task.
 These two methods are suitable for different situations with respective advantages.

 First, we adopt GP due to its sample efficiency and the ability to provide uncertainty measurements on the predictions.
-GP is a non-parametric, Bayesian approach to regression that has been successfully adopted in many existing works with continuous state-action spaces~\cite{rasmussen2003gaussian,deisenroth2011pilco,doshi2016hidden,berkenkamp2018safe}.
-Given a test point $x_*$, the $j$-th GP returns a Gaussian distribution over the output's mean, i.e., $\hat{y}_*\sim\mathcal{N}(\mu_{GP_j}(x_*), \operatorname{cov}_{GP_j}(x_*))$, as
+GP is a non-parametric and Bayesian approach to regression that has been successfully adopted in many existing works in the RL community~\cite{rasmussen2003gaussian,deisenroth2011pilco,doshi2016hidden,berkenkamp2018safe}.
+For example, PILCO~\cite{deisenroth2011pilco} used the GP to approximate the state transition function, which was employed to assist the long-term planning and policy evaluation in the context of model-based RL.